 However, that is not the case.
 A divorce in Texas involves other issues, including property and debts, children, and the status change from married to divorce.
 You cannot get divorced without dealing with those other issues.

 Many people file for divorce in Texas without the assistance of an attorney.
-The internet is an amazing thing.
-If you search long enough you can find all the necessary documents online that you’ll actually need to get a divorce in Texas.
-There is no law stating that you absolutely must have an attorney’s assistance in filing and a court will grant your divorce without a lawyer representing you.
+The internet is a fantastic thing.
+If you search long enough, you can find all the necessary documents online that you'll need to get a divorce in Texas.
+There is no law stating that you absolutely must have an attorney's assistance in filing, and a court will grant your divorce without a lawyer representing you.
 It can be done.

 Do I legally have to hire a lawyer to get a divorce in Texas?

-No there is no legal requirement that you hire a lawyer for your divorce in Texas.
+No, there is no legal requirement to hire a lawyer for your divorce in Texas.